nithashab2000/cybersecurity-labs/README.md

 - Used the 'diff' command to efficiently compare the similiar files and extract the particular change
 - Remotely executing shell commands via SSH to bypass login-shell restrictions
 - Executed SUID binaries to temporarily gain elevated permissions for secure file access
+- Set up a TCP listener to simulate client-server password exchange using nc and validated it through a local binary
 ---

 ## In Progress

-- Continuing Bandit Levels 20+ to build deeper understanding of CLI security, scripting, and advanced permission handling
+- Continuing Bandit Levels 21+ to build deeper understanding of CLI security, scripting, and advanced permission handling

 ---